 Listen to your co-workers:

 Expert coworkers may not seem like the best source when considering how to create content for your brand, but they can provide you with direction and insight.
-If they’re a non-expert they can give you a good idea of who you should seek out.
-By applying the methods above, and keeping a notebook handy, you will be shocked how many opportunities come your way.
+If they’re a non-expert, they can give you a good idea of who you should seek out.
+By applying the methods above and keeping a notebook handy, you will be shocked at how many opportunities come your way.

 Inquiry email responses: